boldbi/boldbi-docker/README.md

      -v D:/boldbi/nginx:/etc/nginx/sites-available \
      -d syncfusion/boldbi:5.3.83
 ```
-**Note**: We request you to use online Postgres SQL or Postgres SQL as service using docker compose.
-Since, the IP address of Postgres server(which is created using docker run command) changed whenever you restart the machine.

 Bold BI accepts the following environment variables from the command line.
 | Name                          |Required| Description   |